 NYS Department of Health

-Office of Medicaid Management

-Bureau of Medical Review & Payment
+Division of Managed Care & Program Evaluation

-Suite 6E - Pended Claims - Stop Loss

-150 Broadway
+Stop-Loss Review Unit

+ESP, Corning Tower, Room 2056

-Albany, New York 12204-2736
+Albany, New York 12237

 1-800-562-0856

-Initial Verification of Stop loss Submission
+Initial Verification of Stop-Loss Submission

-- A minimum number of basic edits will be performed upon submission of a stop loss claim, prior to payment, such as verification that the identified enrollee was in fact enrolled in the plan during the specific time period indicated by dates of service. - Prepayment Review will verify that: - ► The stop loss threshold is applicable for that plan and time period, based on executed contracts/amendments between the plan and local district, any plan copayments and applicable third party payments have been properly deducted from the amount of the claims, and the calculation of amount owed is mathematically correct based on the information on the claim summary; - Only services covered by the applicable stop loss policy (see description of stop loss policy parameters in the Background Section) are included in the claim; - All data requested is supplied; - ▶ Inpatient claims are reimbursed at the lower of the plan's negotiated hospital rate or the Medicaid calculated rate.
+- A minimum number of basic edits will be performed upon submission of a Stop-Loss claim, prior to payment, such as verification that the identified enrollee was in fact enrolled in the plan during the specific time period indicated by dates of service. - Prepayment Review will verify that: - ► The Stop-Loss threshold is applicable for that plan and time period, based on executed contracts/amendments between the plan and local district, any plan copayments and applicable third party payments have been properly deducted from the amount of the claims, and the calculation of amount owed is mathematically correct based on the information on the claim summary; - Only services covered by the applicable Stop-Loss policy (see description of Stop-Loss policy parameters in the Background Section) are included in the claim; - All data requested is supplied; - ▶ Inpatient claims are reimbursed at the lower of the plan's negotiated hospital rate or the Medicaid calculated rate.
 Where the calculated Medicaid rate is lower than the amount indicated on the claim submission, the lower amount will be the basis for claim payment. - ► The close of the benefit year is not greater than two years from the date submitted; or the provider has clearly demonstrated that the delay was the result of errors by the Department, the local social services districts, or other agents of the Department; or the court has ordered the Department to make payment.